-Gale Falcongreen is a Certified Holistic Counsellor, Graduate Gemmologist, Artist, and Qualified Riding Coach.
-Specialising in systemic constellation work, somatic horsemanship, breath work, connection, mindfulness, non-verbal communication, groundwork, experiential learning, and Equine Assisted Therapy.
+Gale Falcongreen is a Certified Holistic Counsellor, Vegan, Lover of the Earth and Nature, Graduate Gemmologist, Artist, and Qualified Riding Coach.
+Specialising in systemic constellation work, somatic horsemanship, breath work, connection, mindfulness, grounding / earthing, non-verbal communication, groundwork from the equine perspective, experiential learning, and Equine Assisted Therapy.

-Gale is passionate about all animals, and incorporates animals, nature, art and Equine Assisted Therapy in her programs.
+Gale is passionate about all sentient beings, and incorporates animals, nature, art and Equine Assisted Therapy & constellation work in her programs.

 Gale continues to develop her expertise as a Holistic Therapist through continual study to further her education and knowledge base of various modalities.